johnpryan/dart3_samples/README.md

 # Dart 3 samples

-A sample project with records, patterns, and sealed class features enabled.
+A sample project with records, patterns, and sealed classes enabled.

 ## Usage